na-na-hi/renget/archive/holdingthebag.md

 	- yes, it's worth joining a club at any level, even if only for the 10 AP per day.
 	- majority of clubs are accepting of low level (or any level) players.
 	- for clubs that are full or close to full, the rule of thumb is if you're active you won't be removed.
-	- if you apply to a club, it's good practice to put "bag" in your profile greeting or identify your student profile avatar in the thread - this helps club leaders ensure they accept the right person.
-It's optional and not required.
+	- if you apply to a club, it's good practice to put "bag" in your profile greeting, identify your student profile avatar in the thread or confirm you're from bag once accepted - this helps club leaders ensure they accept people from /bag/.

 ***